denaro-coin/denaro/README.md

 **Automated configuration and deployment of a Denaro node are facilitated by the `setup.sh` script.
 It handles system package updates, configures the PostgreSQL database, sets up a Python virtual environment, installs the required Python dependencies, and initiates the Denaro node.
 This script ensures that all prerequisites for operating a Denaro node are met and properly configured accoring to the user's preference.**

-- The setup script accepts two optional arguments to adjust its behavior during installation:
+- The setup script accepts three optional arguments to adjust its behavior during installation:

   - `--skip-prompts`: Executes the setup script in an automated manner without requiring user input, bypassing all interactive prompts.

   - `--setup-db`: Limits the setup script's actions to only configure the PostgreSQL database, excluding the execution of other operations such as virtual environment setup and dependency installation.

+  - `--skip-package-install`: Skips APT package installation.
+This can be used for Linux distributions that do not use APT as a package manager.
+However, it is important that the required system packages are installed prior to using the setup script in order for it to work corectly.

 **Execute the commands below to initiate the installation:**